 National Youth Service Corps (NYSC) needs a rebranding, especially for the present times.
 People should not have to face risks that are avoidable.
 Corp members can choose to serve in their respective states or regions and it should be voluntary.

-The political will to turn this scheme to an effective talent hub and boot camp is lacking and it is understable in the Nigeria of today.
+The political will to turn this scheme into an effective talent hub and boot camp is lacking and it is understandable in the Nigeria of today.
 The scheme should be structured as an incubator platform for the next big ideas that can be funded by government and private investors.
 As it is, it has become a shadow of the past and intended function.
 It has lost its glory and it is failing the youths.
 Nigerian youths deserve better than this.©Standard Gazette, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.